 This is another very simple yet crucial tip.
-The necessity comes from the fact that when stuffed up, most people sniffle.
-This is a bad idea, because you are preventing the mucus that is trying to drain.
-This will only build the mucus and worsen the pressure and the cold.
-It’s an especially bad problem with children.
+Its necessity comes from the fact that when your nose is stuffed up, most people sniffle.
+This is a bad idea, because you are preventing the mucus that is trying to drain from leaving your body.
+This will only build the mucus and worsen the sinus pressure and the cold.
+It is an especially bad problem with children.
 Bonnie’s son sniffled his congested nose instead of blowing it so much so that the sinus pressure became too great in his nasal mucous membrane causing the mucus to spread to his eye.
-It swelled one shut rushing him to the emergency room to save him from doing long term damage.
-Hopefully your sinus congestion will never get this severe, but blow your nose and save yourself many sinus headaches by blowing your nose when it is stuffed.
+This swelled one eye shut forcing Bonnie to rush him to the emergency room in order to save him from doing long term damage.
+This is an extreme case, however, you can save yourself many sinus headaches by blowing your nose when it is stuffed.

 3.)
 Drink Lots of Water

 When your body is fighting off a cold, it needs lots of water to replenish.
 This is especially true when you have a lot of mucus.
 In order for mucus to drain, it must be thinned in order pass through your sinuses.
 This requires lots of hydration.
 If you feel dizzy or have a headache, try drinking a big glass of water quickly.
-No need to chug, just don’t sip it slowly over the course of 15 minutes.
+No need to chug, just do not sip it slowly over the course of 15 minutes.
 You should see a considerable difference almost immediately after you finish drinking.

 4.)
 Sleep With an Extra Pillow

 This may be a bit simple, but sleeping with an extra pillow under your head can help your mucus drain.
 Resting your head on an incline can help it drain more quickly than if it were laying flat.
-So, steal an extra pillow and enjoy it while you’re sick.
+So, steal an extra pillow and enjoy it while you are sick.

 5.)
 Don’t share towels

 While you or anyone in your home is sick, use separate towels in the bathroom.
-This will cut down the spread of germs, as the bathroom is a hotbed for germs during the cold season.
+This will cut down the spread of germs, as the bathroom is a hotbed for germs.